 Traditional full dentures are usually a last resort option.
 At the stage where full dentures become a reality, most people are sad and disappointed that they’re now in a position where they will lose the rest of their teeth.
 Most people know others who wear dentures that look fake or fall out of their mouths.
 Dentures are definitely not the end of the world and if created properly, they can really enhance your smile and still allow decent chewing ability.
-So if you’re missing most of your teeth and can’t afford or don’t want dental implants then a removable denture may be the best option for you.
+So if you’re missing most of your teeth and can’t afford or don’t want dental implants then removable cosmetic dentures may be the best option for you.
 Maybe your remaining teeth are in such bad condition that it would be better to remove them and get a full denture.
 Or perhaps you already have a full denture and you really dislike how it looks.
-It’s very possible to get a set of dentures or false teeth that look like real teeth.
+It’s very possible to get a set of cosmetic dentures or false teeth that look like real teeth.
 If you have enough bone then it’s also possible to have a set of dentures that give you good chewing ability for many foods.
 If you have horribly fitting dentures due to a lack of bone then you can try adding bone with bone grafting.
 The cost of dentures will be the most affordable option compared to implants and implant supported options.
 Dr. Tony Kim at Honolulu based Dental Day Spa of Hawaii Specialty Group is a dentures dentist who can give you both fixed and removable options.

 Here is a before and after of a denture that was made crooked.
 She was living with this denture for years before she came to our office.
 I’m guessing a step was skipped in the processing of the denture which resulted in the crooked result.
 To prevent this type of result we do a trial try-in of the denture before it’s finalized so both you and I get a chance to look the teeth before they are finished.
 This step helps avoids critical errors like that above.